 Some universities host so-called eprint archives to which authors submit reports on research results in electronic form before they are submitted or accepted for publication by a conference or journal.
 In fact, some of these reports are never published anywhere else.
 The most prominent such archive is known as arXiv.org (www.arxiv.org, hosted by the Cornell University Library), but several others exist, e.g. the Cryptology eprint archive (eprint.iacr.org, hosted by the International Association for Cryptology Research).
-Some such archives crawl the internet to automatically retrieve publications which are publicly available from researchers' web pages, such as Citeseer or ChemXseer (citeseer.ist.psu.edu and chemxseer.ist.psu.edu, both hosted by Pennsylvania State University).
+Some such archives crawl the internet to automatically retrieve publications which are publicly available from researchers' web pages, Citeseer ChemXseer such as or (citeseer.ist.psu.edu and chemxseer.ist.psu.edu, hosted both Pennsylvania State University).